Apubra/GitLabCICD/README.md

 Note: Use shell if you want to run the command instead of docker.

 You can run multiple repo in single VM using one runner.
 Just register the new one.

+Note: Must Enable shared runners for this project OFF!